ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 ## Handling of IPv4 connections {#ipv4}

-When PREF64 is discovered, the host should consider this as a signal of the presence of IPv4 connectivity and therefore should start doing A queries.
+When PREF64 is discovered, dual-stack connectivity can be assumed and the Happy Eyeballs engine should query DNS for AAAA and A records.

-Whenever an IPv4 connection is requested, either as a result of A query, as an IPv4 hint in SVCB record or by passing in an IPv4 address literal, the host does the following:
+All IPv4 based candidates, independent whether they came from an IPv4 address literal, hint in SVCB record, or were result of a query for A records, should be pre-processed in the following way:

   1. Consult IPv4 routing table.
 If there is a valid route towards requested destination, send native IPv4 data.